Samsung Galaxy Note 20: Xbox Game Pass

-Samsung has partnered with Xbox to offer Xbox games on the Note 20.
+Samsung partnered with Xbox to offer Xbox games on the Note 20.
 In certain markets, the Galaxy Note 20 has been offered with three months of free Xbox game pass along with an Xbox game pad; Xbox games will be playable from the phone to the TV.
 More than 90 Xbox games are playable on the Note 20.

 Reception

 The Note 20 received mixed reviews.
 Reviews from various technology websites, such as TechRadar and The Verge, praised the Note 20 series for its redesigned S-Pen and camera performance.
 However, the baseline Note 20 was criticized for its lower quality display and plastic back panel despite the high starting price point.
 Writing for TechRadar, James Peckham said in his verdict, "the Galaxy Note 20 is Samsung's new entry-level stylus-included smartphone for 2020, but it's one that doesn't seem particularly exciting for the usual Note-loving crowd.
 It highlights some more affordable features compared to its more exciting Ultra sibling but it may well be just as good for those who don't want to spend top dollar."
 There was a pronounced difference in the performance of the two processors available, which caused concern that Exynos models were an inferior product, as the differentials were not as large in previous models.
 The cooling system introduced in the Galaxy Note 10 was also removed in the Snapdragon Variants of the Note 20 series.